 Cups – Water – Clergy

 Ace of Hearts – Love and happiness.
-The home, a love letter, This card is a particularly favorable card that indicates troubles and problems lifting. ‘when the heart is upside down, all is not well.’
+The home, a love letter.
+This card is a particularly favourable card that indicates troubles and problems lifting.

 Jack of Hearts – A warm-hearted friend.
 A fair-haired youth; or a young person with Water signs predominating in his or her chart.
 Often this points to a younger admirer.

 Queen of Hearts – A fair-haired woman with a good nature; or a woman with Water signs predominating in her chart.
 Kind advice.
 Affectionate, caring woman.
 Sometimes, this card can indicate the mother or a mother figure.

 King of Hearts – A fair-haired man with a good nature; or a man with Water signs predominating in his chart.
 Fair, helpful advice.
 Affectionate, caring man.
 This man helps you out without much talk.
 His actions reveal his kindness and concern.

 Ace of Clubs – Wealth, prosperity, unexpected money/gain.
 However, in a difficult spread, this money may disappear almost as quickly as it appears.